Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2010-12-18-tdd-in-c-part-i.markdown

 categories: programming tdd
 ---

-A few days ago one of my friends told me: “do you think we can do TDD in C?” at first I thought this is some kind of stupid cause TDD makes sense for Object Oriented programming and design so for a non-OO language like C it doesn’t make any sense.
+A few days ago one of my friends told me: “do you think we can do TDD in C?” at first I thought this is kind of stupid cause TDD makes sense for Object Oriented programming and design so for a non-OO language like C it doesn’t make any sense. (which is NOT the case at all BTW :D)

 One day after that my friend told me again: “I Googled about it a little and found something.
 Apparently we can do TDD in C”.
 You know that I’m a TDD geek so it was really interesting topic for me.
 When I got home I started to search about that issue and found some useful things on the Internet.